Improving "Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier: Introduction

 The convergence of \eqref{eq:ifb} can be guaranteed under proper choices of $\gamma_k$ and $\ak$.
 Under the same step-size choice, \eqref{eq:ifb} could be significantly faster than FBS in practice.
 However, except for special cases (\eg quadratic problem as in \cite{polyak1987introduction}), in general there is no convergence rate established for \eqref{eq:ifb}.

 \paragraph{The original FISTA}

-By form, FISTA belongs to the class of inertial FBS algorithms.
+By the form of iteration, FISTA is a particular example of the class of inertial FBS algorithms.
 What differentiates FISTA from others is the restriction on step-size $\gamma_k$ and special rule for updating $\ak$.
 Moreover, FISTA schemes have convergence rate guarantee on the objective function value, which is the consequence of $\ak$ updating rule.
 The original FISTA scheme of \cite{fista2009} is described below in Algorithm~\ref{alg:fista}.

 As described, FISTA first computes $\tk$ and then updates $\ak$ with $\tk$ and $\tkm$.
-Due to such way of parameter choice, FISTA achieves $O(1/k^2)$ convergence rate for $\Phi(\xk) - \min_{x\in\calH}\Phi(x)$ which is optimal \cite{nemirovsky1983problem}.
+Due to the choices of parameters, FISTA achieves $O(1/k^2)$ convergence rate for $\Phi(\xk) - \min_{x\in\calH}\Phi(x)$ which is optimal \cite{nemirovsky1983problem}.
 For the rest of the paper, to distinguish the original FISTA from the one in~\cite{chambolle2015convergence} and the proposed modified FISTA scheme, we shall use ``FISTA-BT'' to refer Algorithm~\ref{alg:fista}.